andreiv03/snake-game/README.md

 ### Build Instructions

-Follow these steps to clone, build, and run the HTTP client:
+Follow these steps to clone, build, and run the Snake Game:

 ```sh
 # Clone the repository